giorgosart/react-easy-edit/README.md

 export default App;
 ```
 ## Licence
-react-easy-edit is an open source library licensed as MIT..
+react-easy-edit is an open source library licensed as MIT.